jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-5/chapter-3b.md

 - not charging it with more debt than it could pay within the limited term,
 - not anticipating a second time before the expiration of the first anticipation.

-But most European governments have been incapable of those attentions=
+But most European governments have been incapable of those attentions.
-    They have frequently overloaded the fund on the first anticipation, or They have generally taken care to overload it by anticipating a second and a third time before the expiration of the first anticipation.
+- They have frequently overloaded the fund on the first anticipation, or
+- They have generally taken care to overload it by anticipating a second and a third time before the expiration of the first anticipation.

 In this way, the fund becomes insufficient to pay the principal and the interest.
-    It became necessary to charge it with only= the interest, or
+- It became necessary to charge it with only:
+  - the interest, or
-        a perpetual annuity equal to the interest.
+  - a perpetual annuity equal to the interest.

-Such improvident anticipations gave birth to the more ruinous practice of perpetual funding.
+**Such improvident anticipations gave birth to the more ruinous practice of perpetual funding.**

-This practice puts off the liberation of the public revenue from a fixed period to an indefinite period, never likely to come.
+- This practice puts off the liberation of the public revenue from a fixed period to an indefinite period, never likely to come.

 However, it raises more money than the old practice of anticipation.